 Ninja Foodi Chili with Dry Beans

 If you only have a Crockpot Express or Ninja Foodi you can use the same instructions below.
-The latter uses the lid that is not attached is all you need to remember.
+The latter uses the lid that is not attached to make Ninja Foodi chili , that is all you need to remember.
 It doesn’t matter what the brand is as long as you have the pressure function.

 It was a lot easier than I thought it would be initially.
 I was also surprised that you really could use any bean variety of your choice.
 As long as you used the timing and liquid requirements in the recipe card below it would come out great every time.
 Give it a whirl yourself!

-In this case you are going to use high pressure and this Instant Pot cooking times for beans chart to see if times vary for the first step of cooking your beans.
-Once you get them tender you can proceed to making all sorts of things, in this case chili.
+In this case (not soaked) you are going to use high pressure and this Instant Pot cooking times for beans chart to see if times vary for the first step of cooking your beans.
+Once you get them tender you can proceed to adding the other ingredients to make the chili so in total you need about 35 minutes start to finish!

 Yes, always.
 Especially if you are using dried beans you need to rinse well to remove the debris and possible small rocks that may have been missed in the processing.
 For canned it is not necessary unless you want to avoid discoloring your dish with the liquid in the can.